Walking and cycling aren’t dangerous

 In the Netherlands Safe System is known as Sustainable Safety:

 Council does conduct Safe System audits for major projects, such as the protected bicycle lanes in Elizabeth Street.

 Road Safety Star Ratings

 Star ratings provide an easy way for people to understand how safe their local street is.
-The RACV supports safety ratings for roads, and supports AusRAP, the Australian Road Assessment Program.
+In Australia the system is known as AusRAP, the Australian Road Assessment Program.
 Star ratings can be used to guide priorities for investment.